 For more information, and for member discounts on testing fees and preparatory resources, select one of the certifications above, or from the list below.

 - Information Governance Professional certification (IGP) - ARMA International

 - Certified Records Manager (CRM) - Institute of Certified Records Managers (ICRM)

 - Certified Specialist in E-Discovery (CEDS) - Association for Certified E-Discovery Specialists

-- Certified Information Privacy Professional (CIPP) - International Association for Privacy Professionals
+- Certified Information Privacy Professional (CIPP) - International Association of Privacy Professionals (IAPP)

 - Certified Information Professional (CIP) - AIIM International